Salisbury University: Fulton School of Liberal Arts

-If the costumes in the Fulton School’s Bobbi Biron Theatre Program productions look like something from a New York sound stage … they are!
-Costume designer Leslie Yarmo, associate professor of theatre, formerly served as costume designer for TV’s Law & Order: Special Victims Unit and has held assistant designer and consultant roles with movies including Will Smith’s I Am Legend and the Tina Fey/Amy Poehler comedy Baby Mama.
-With her help, SU theatre students have interned on productions such as The Chaperone, starring Downtown Abbey’s Elizabeth McGovern.

-Philosophy students in the Fulton School help to change lives through a longstanding book discussion program with inmates at nearby Eastern Correctional Institution through a partnership between SU and the Maryland Department of Public Safety and Correctional Services.
+Philosophy students in the Fulton School participate in book discussion program with inmates at nearby Eastern Correctional Institution through a partnership between SU and the Maryland Department of Public Safety and Correctional Services.

 Other unique offerings include the annual SU Philosophy Symposium, which has provided a forum for students and members of the greater community to discuss issues with philosophy scholars for more than 40 years, and “Re-envisioning Ethics Access and Community Humanities,” a National Endowment for the Humanities-funded program aimed at including an ethics component in undergraduate education experiences for fields including health, social work and public administration.

 Six SU environmental studies students in the Fulton School have earned the prestigious U.S. Environmental Protection Agency Greater Research Opportunity (EPA-GRO) Fellowship, giving them the chance to work side-by-side with EPA officials through paid internships while also earning college funding for their junior and senior year, worth up to $50,000.

-All environmental studies students study at a campus ranked as one of the top 50 “Green Colleges” in the U.S. by The Princeton Review and U.S. Green Building Council.
-They learn in the field and along the banks of the Chesapeake Bay from top-rated faculty including John Burroughs Award-winning environmental author Tom Horton.